UoBSat/Outreach/README.md

 $ sudo thermapp
 ```

 Then it can be used as an ordinary webcam with OpenCV.
-There will be a script to automate this and launch...somewhere....

 ## Start up and Use
 ### Cable connection